What is a No Discharge Zone (NDZ)?

 Most recreational pumpouts are either free or $5.
 Mobile pumpouts boats may charge more for the convenience of coming to you.
 Commercial vessel pumpout costs vary, typically to cover the cost of sending the sewage to land-based treatment.

 Where did this idea come from?

-14. How would the government implement the NDZ?
+How is the government implementing the NDZ?

 - Closing the seacock and removing the handle;